jmuzsik/blog/content/it/docker-overview.md

 Specifically configured EC2 instances as hosts for integrated Docker containers.

-- you can provision and administrate your containers throught the ECS framework
+- you can provision and administrate your containers through the ECS framework
 - Fargate mode option?

 ##### AWS CloudFormation